ASICS GLIDERIDE MAX Running Shoe Review

 Cons

-The ASICS GLIDERIDE MAX has good lateral stability.
+The ASICS GLIDERIDE MAX has decent lateral stability.
 Its fully gusseted tongue and relatively wide outsole create a stable platform with good lockdown.
 The combination of different foams, with an EVA plate in between for a bit more rigidity, also makes for a relatively firm and controlled forefoot.
 That said, the heel is notably softer and, therefore, less stable, and the shoe's towering stack height gives a sensation of being lifted off the ground.

 Pros